inactivist/python-redis-nest/README.md

     >>> r.smembers("event:3:attendees")
     set(['Robert', 'Albert'])

-You can use redis-nest to operate on the keys in a more natural way:
+You can use `redis-nest` to operate on keys in a more natural and consistent way:

     >>> x=Nest('event')
     >>> x[3]['attendees'].sadd('Albert')